Multiple myeloma: Histopathology

-The prognosis varies widely depending upon various risk factors.
-The Mayo Clinic has developed a risk-stratification model termed Mayo Stratification for Myeloma and Risk-adapted Therapy (mSMART), which divides people into high-risk and standard-risk categories.
+The prognosis varies widely depending on various risk factors.
+The Mayo Clinic has developed a risk-stratification model termed Mayo Stratification for Myeloma and Risk-adapted Therapy (mSMART), which categorizes people into high-risk and standard-risk groups.
 People with deletion of chromosome 13 or hypodiploidy by conventional cytogenetics, t(4;14), t(14;16), t(14;20) or 17p- by molecular genetic studies, or with a high plasma cell labeling index (3% or more) are considered to have high-risk myeloma.

 Medical imaging

 The diagnostic examination of a person with suspected multiple myeloma typically includes a skeletal survey.
 This is a series of X-rays of the skull, axial skeleton, and proximal long bones.
 Myeloma activity sometimes appears as "lytic lesions" (with local disappearance of normal bone due to resorption) or as "punched-out lesions" on the skull X-ray ("raindrop skull").
 Lesions may also be sclerotic, which is seen as radiodense.
 Overall, the radiodensity of myeloma is between −30 and 120 Hounsfield units (HU).
-Magnetic resonance imaging is more sensitive than simple X-rays in the detection of lytic lesions, and may supersede a skeletal survey, especially when vertebral disease is suspected.
+Magnetic resonance imaging is more sensitive than simple X-rays in the detection of lytic lesions.
+An MRI may supersede a skeletal survey, especially when vertebral disease is suspected.
 Occasionally, a CT scan is performed to measure the size of soft-tissue plasmacytomas.
-Bone scans are typically not of any additional value in the workup of people with myeloma (no new bone formation; lytic lesions not well visualized on bone scan).
+Nuclear medicine bone scans are typically not of any additional value in the workup of people with myeloma (no new bone formation; lytic lesions not well visualized on nuclear bone scan).

 Diagnostic criteria

-In 2003, the IMG agreed on diagnostic criteria for symptomatic myeloma, asymptomatic myeloma, and MGUS, which was subsequently updated in 2009:
+In 2003, the IMWG agreed on diagnostic criteria for symptomatic myeloma, asymptomatic myeloma, and MGUS, which was subsequently updated in 2009: